Kapanion/processing-double-trouble/README.md

 - [x] Wall's collider is displayed even though the `display_debug` method is not called. _Fix: the walls were just being drawn with stroke on._
 - [x] If a tank us pushing back to the wall and fires a bullet, it will be destroyed.
 - [x] Many bullets can be fired by holding down the shoot button.
-- [ ] Bullets bounce off weirdly when hitting corners.
+- [x] It's possible to shoot bullets to the other side of a wall.
 - [ ] If one player wins but destoryes themselves right before the game restarts, their score might still increase.
 - [ ] Player 1 can push explosion of player 2.
 - [ ] Player 2 is drawn over player 1's explosion.
-- [ ] It's possible to shoot bullets to the other side of a wall.

 ### Fix these if there's enough time: